frconor-ebook/meditations/_posts/2025-02-10-the-priestly-society-of-the-holy-cross.md

 Our priestly soul finds perfect expression in the Mass and in the prayers of the Mass and the liturgy that can be so meaningful.
-In the Preface of the First Sunday in Ordinary Time, it says:
+In the *Preface* of the First Sunday in Ordinary Time, it says:

-*Father, all-powerful and every living God.
+"Father, all-powerful and every living God.
 We do well always and everywhere to give you thanks, through Jesus Christ, our Lord.
-Through his cross and resurrection, he freed us from sin and death and has called us to the glory that he has made us, the glory that has made us a chosen race, a royal priesthood, a holy nation, a people set apart.*
+Through his cross and resurrection, he freed us from sin and death and has called us to the glory that he has made us, the glory that has made us a chosen race, a royal priesthood, a holy nation, a people set apart.

-*Everywhere we proclaim your mighty works, for you have called us out of darkness into your own wonderful light.*
+"Everywhere we proclaim your mighty works, for you have called us out of darkness into your own wonderful light."

 We\'re told in the *Furrow*: "You say that you\'re now beginning to understand what a 'priestly soul' means.
 Don\'t be annoyed with me if I tell you that the facts show that you only realize it in theory.
----Every day the same thing happens to you: at night time, during the examination, it\'s all desire and resolutions; during the morning and afternoon at work, it\'s all objections and excuses.
+---Every day the same thing happens to you: at nighttime, during the examination, it\'s all desire and resolutions; during the morning and afternoon at work, it\'s all objections and excuses.
 Are you in this way living a 'holy priesthood, to offer spiritual sacrifices, acceptable to God through Jesus Christ' (1 Pet.
 2:5)?"
 (Josemaría Escrivá, *Furrow*, Point 499).

-We have a priestly soul, but lay people, lay people, lay people, lay people, lay people also called to live out their priestly soul with a very lay mentality.
+We have a priestly soul, but lay people are also called to live out their priestly soul with a very lay mentality.
 That\'s the way that God wants us to live out our priestly soul in all situations.

 To be a layperson is a real vocation.
 It has certain characteristics.
 Lay people are not called to imitate priests in the way they talk, the